Donotnoanything/FYP_SQL_testing/README.md

 ## Explanation

-app.py implements sql_query (to the database have been deployed on my local machine) testcase.py includes testcases that generated according to a specific MR testing.py checks if MR holds using its co-responding testcase, and then generate a report of results.
+app.py implements sql_query (to the database have been deployed on my local machine)<br />
+testcase.py includes testcases that generated according to a specific MR<br />
+testing.py checks if MR holds using its co-responding testcase, and then generate a report of results.<br />

 ## Usage